rails/rails/guides/source/configuring.md

 #### `ActionDispatch::ShowExceptions`

 Rescues any exception returned by the application and renders nice exception pages if the request is local or if `config.consider_all_requests_local` is set to `true`.
-If `config.action_dispatch.show_exceptions` is set to `false`, exceptions will be raised regardless.
+If `config.action_dispatch.show_exceptions` is set to `:none`, exceptions will be raised regardless.

 #### `ActionDispatch::RequestId`